kevvo83/gcp-infra/gcp-interconnecting-networks.md

 * Cloud VPN capacity notes:
   * 1.5Gbps is for when traffic is over public internet
   * 3Gbps is for when traffic is over peering link (between 2 VPN GWs on GCP i'm guessing)
+  * Can configure multiple tunnels between VPN GWs to scale out this capacity

 ![img.png](pngs/interconnect-options-comparisons.png)